LEARNING HOW TO READ BY MOONLIGHT: IMMIGRANT FANTASIA

 I remain as admiring of the Furious ensemble’s ambitions, energy and talents as I am troubled by their seeming lack of interest in admitting anything

-Lil Chuck at the Charles Playhouse, Boston MA. *** out of 5.
-Part improv show, part frat/sorority rave, and part genuine attempt at classical acting,
+★★★☆☆ Lil Chuck at the Charles Playhouse, Boston, MA.
+Part improv show, part frat/sorority rave, and part genuine attempt at classical acting, this long-running (since

-Chuang Stage, Boston, MA. **** out of 5.
-The title of Zoë Kim’s world-premiere memories of a Dickensian upbringing, Korean-style, is the catchall phrase by
+★★★★☆ Chuang Stage, Boston, MA.
+The title of Zoë Kim’s world-premiere memories of a Dickensian upbringing, Korean-style, is the catchall phrase by which her mother

-Greater Boston Stage Company, Stoneham, MA. ** out of 5.
-A typical New Year’s Eve in Europe doesn’t feature Ryan Seacrest, Anderson Cooper or even
+★★☆☆☆ Greater Boston Stage Company, Stoneham, MA.
+A typical New Year’s Eve in Europe doesn’t feature Ryan Seacrest, Anderson Cooper or even Guy Lombardo.
+Our

-North Shore Music Theater, Beverly, MA. **** out of 5.
-Esteem for Peter Stone and Maury Yeston’s impressionistic treatment of the legendary 1912 disaster has
+★★★★☆ North Shore Music Theater, Beverly, MA.
+Esteem for Peter Stone and Maury Yeston’s impressionistic treatment of the legendary 1912 disaster has only grown since

-SpeakEasy Stage, Boston, MA. **** out of 5.
-Playwright Steven Drukman has a gift for writing people of different classes – the intelligentsia, and everyday
+★★★★☆ SpeakEasy Stage, Boston, MA.
+Playwright Steven Drukman has a gift for writing people of different classes – the intelligentsia, and everyday working folk –

-The Sullivan Rep, ** out of 5.
-This new outfit out of Newton, MA asserts the admirable goal of quality work on a local scale,
+★★☆☆☆ The Sullivan Rep, This new outfit out of Newton, MA asserts the admirable goal of quality work on a local scale, with an emphasis

-Umbrella Stage Company, *** out of 5.
-Did anyone really need a stage version of Paddy Chayefsky’s NETWORK?
-A good question, one first asked when
+★★★☆☆ Umbrella Stage Company, Concord, MA.
+Did anyone really need a stage version of Paddy Chayefsky’s Network?
+A good question, one first asked when Lee

-SpeakEasy Stage, Boston, MA. *** out of 5.
-The tropical setting concocted by set designer Erik D. Diaz and lighting designer Amanda E. Fallon is
+★★★☆☆ SpeakEasy Stage, Boston, MA.
+The tropical setting concocted by set designer Erik D. Diaz and lighting designer Amanda E. Fallon is so seductively wrought,

-Central Square Theater, Cambridge: *** out of 5.
-Three gifted women are having a ball playing all the roles in a British multigenre take on
+★★★☆☆ Central Square Theater, Cambridge.
+Three gifted women are having a ball playing all the roles in a British multigenre take on Arthur Conan Doyle’s

 The SpeakEasy Stage Company production of Admissions is first-class all the way.
 I was accompanied by a highly theatre-wise friend on her first visit to Boston,